jeffleary00/capstone/README.md

 Servers are assigned to Clusters(aka, Datacenters).
 The health of a Cluster is determined by the health of all it's server children.
-If a server has a minor or major fault, that error propagates up to the cluster and its health is reflected accordingly.
+If a server has a minor or major fault, that error propagates up to the cluster and the clusters health is reflected accordingly.

 Healths reported are as follows:
  - OK: healthy, green